 Turn heads whether you’re cruising through Central Park or circling the farmer’s market on the timeless, elegant Bixby.
 The Detroit-built double-butted Chromoly steel frame and fork are nimble and responsive.
 The copper rail and rivet leather saddle, leather grips and backswept handlebar with a copper bell make it look like a bike your grandad might have ridden.
 But this three-speeder has modern features, including a smooth-shifting Shimano internal hub, disc brakes, internal cable routing and braze-ons for mounting a rack.

-This 20-inch wheel, eight-speed bike origamis open or closed quickly and smoothly when you drop the seat post, compress the telescoping handlebar and release the main latch on the bike’s body.
-When folded, magnets hold the nose and tail together.
+This limited-edition eight-speed origamis open or closed quickly and smoothly when you drop the seat post, compress the telescoping handlebar and release the main latch on the bike’s body.
 Locked open, the Mariner is an ideal city commuter.
-It rolls on lightweight rims and puncture-resistant Schwalbe Citizen tires, powered by a reliable Shimano drivetrain.
+It rolls on lightweight 20-inch rims and puncture-resistant Schwalbe Citizen tires, powered by a reliable Shimano drivetrain.
 It’s 28 pounds, which includes rack, fenders and a strap to secure your load.
-Folded up, it’s just 33 inches long by 12 inches wide by 26 inches tall.
+Folded up, with magnets holding the nose and tail together, it’s just 33 inches long by 12 inches wide by 26 inches tall.

 Don’t let potholes, traffic or weather force you to drive instead of ride.
-The RadRover Step-Thru 1 e-fat bike is one of the most stable rides around.
-Low standover height and an upright position make it easy to mount and dismount even in professional dress, while front suspension absorbs bumps in the road.
+The RadRover 5 e-fat bike is one of the most stable rides around.
+The slanted top tube and upright position make it easy to mount and dismount even in professional dress, while front suspension absorbs bumps in the road.
 Seven speeds, integrated lights and full-coverage fenders are ready to roll in all manner of conditions.
 The handlebar display tells you battery life in real-time so you won’t run out of juice, and Rad sells a variety of racks and bags for those with extra storage needs.

-This adventure-ready 29-inch wheel flat bar hardtail can negotiate the roughest roads imaginable en route to work, on a weekend adventure or while you’re scheming your next big trip.
+This hardtail 29er can negotiate the roughest roads imaginable en route to work, on a weekend adventure or while you’re scheming your next big trip.
 Welded from butted titanium with sliding titanium dropouts, the Wayward is customizable, too: it can rock a lockable 120mm suspension fork best suited for baggies and singletrack, or pick up style points (and price) with the rigid titanium Oddity Squid fork.
-Either way, there’s room for a dropper post and plus-size tires up to 3.0, even if they’re caked in mud.
-Braze-ons galore carry any style bolt-on bag.
+Either way, there’s room for a dropper post and plus-size tires up to 3.0, plus braze-ons galore to carry any style bolt-on bag.
 Choose your components at checkout, and if you buy online, the bike ships to you in an Evoc travel case.

 How To Get The Right Fit